 Highfield has a successful, structured and vibrant Sixth Form.
 It operates in an appropriate and supportive manner reflecting the age and requirements of the students who are preparing for higher education and/or the world of work.

-The Key stage 5 curriculum is a broad balanced curriculum giving students opportunities to develop their interests, knowledge and skills through studying 3 or 4 A Levels.
+The Key Stage 5 curriculum is a broad balanced curriculum giving students opportunities to develop their interests, knowledge and skills through studying 3 or 4 A Levels.
 To follow an A Level programme students need to achieve a minimum average GCSE point score of 4.
-To study Maths, English or Science the student needs a 6 in that subject and also if they wish to pursue Psychology at A Level, a 6 in English is required.
-Sixth Formers follow a two-year A Level course which could lead to university or college entrance, specialist training, apprenticeship or a job.
+To study Maths, English or Science the student needs a 6 in that subject and also if wishes to pursue Psychology at A Level a 5 in English is required.
+Sixth Formers follow a two-year A Level course which could lead to university or college entrance, specialist training, apprenticeship or employment.

 We are a member of the Consortium of Letchworth Schools with Fearnhill which enables students to follow one of their courses at another school, thus widening their choice of subjects, if their timetable does not fit at their host school.

 Our A Level students achieve high academic success both in absolute and value added terms.
 The majority of our students go on to university, including Oxford and Cambridge, either immediately or after choosing to “take a year out”.
 Some use A Levels as a route into employment, an apprenticeship or further education.

 All students are fully supported academically through regular progress reports, tutor mentoring, subject intervention., programme of self-evaluation sheets and structured target reports where appropriate.
 To support the students career exploration there is a balanced programme of support which include: outside agencies providing the knowledge and information on applying for universities, employment and apprenticeships; enrichment programme which include support and advice on the UCAS application programme and interview technique; and regular timetabled individual intervention through the application process for each form of career exploration.